snu-mllab/EDAC/README.md

 ## Acknowledgement

-This work was supported by Institute for Information & communications Technology Promotion(IITP) grant funded by the Korea government(MSIT) (No.2019-0-01371, Development of brain-inspired AI with human-like intelligence).
+This work was supported in part by Samsung Advanced Institute of Technology, Samsung Electronics Co., Ltd., Institute of Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 2020-0-00882, (SW STAR LAB) Development of deployable learning intelligence via self-sustainable and trustworthy machine learning and No. 2019- 0-01371, Development of brain-inspired AI with human-like intelligence), and Research Resettlement Fund for the new faculty of Seoul National University.
+This material is based upon work supported by the Air Force Office of Scientific Research under award number FA2386-20-1-4043.